-In accordance with Title IX, the district does not discriminate on the basis of sex and is required not to discriminate on the basis of sex in its educational programs or activities.
-The requirement not to discriminate extends to employment.
+In accordance with Title IX, the district does not discriminate on the basis of sex and is prohibited from discrimination on the basis of sex in its educational programs or activities.
+The prohibition against discrimination extends to employment.

 Employees with questions or concerns relating to discrimination for any of the reasons listed above should contact Deputy Superintendent Jamie Holder.
 Lindale ISD designates and authorizes Lori Anderson as the ADA/Section 504 coordinator.